 So if you’re thinking about testing a print ad, judging the results, then placing another – plan for a very long process.

 My primary lesson learned was how the process worked & what’s needed simply to run a print ad.
-It’s also not something you can just toss up to test like an AdWords or Facebook ad.
+It’s also not something you can just toss up to test like an Google Ads or Facebook ad.

 The only upside was that those new visitors did come back to the site a lot.
 They came back an average of 10 times per visitor in the couple of months after the ad ran.
 So they were engaged.